 Bob also represents former government officials in conjunction with their transitions to the private sector.
-His clients have included Barack Obama, Bill Clinton, George W. Bush, Nikki Haley, Janet Yellen, Madeleine Albright, Alan Greenspan, Karl Rove, Ben Bernanke, James Baker, Larry Summers, Donna Shalala, and many former Cabinet officials, Senators and Congressmen.
+His clients have included Barack Obama, Bill Clinton, George W. Bush, Nikki Haley, Janet Yellen, Madeleine Albright, Karl Rove, Ben Bernanke, James Baker, Larry Summers, Donna Shalala, and many former Cabinet officials, Senators and Congressmen.

 The Financial Times Weekend Magazine profile, “The Go-Between,” highlights Bob’s representation over the years of distinguished government officials, authors, television news correspondents, sports figures, and entertainers.

 He also represents many corporate and trade association executives and corporations in conjunction with executive compensation agreements.
 He has represented senior officers of AT&T, The Carlyle Group, Fannie Mae, Bank of America, McDonald's Corporation, the Recording Industry Association of America, Warner Brothers, the Motion Picture Association, Smithsonian Institution, Warner Media, and Deutsche Bank.
 He also represents many university presidents, deans, and professors.

 Bob was ranked Number One on Washingtonian magazine's list of "Washington's Best Lawyers" and as one of "The 100 Most Influential Lawyers in America" by The National Law Journal.
 He was also named one of the one hundred most powerful people in the entertainment industry by Entertainment Weekly Magazine.